Version for visually impaired persons

 7. protect the rights of the child by the powers granted to him under the Ombudsman Act and these Rules of Procedure;

-8. make proposals and recommendations to the National Assembly and the Council of Ministers for signing and/or ratifying international human rights acts;
+8. (suppl.
+SG 53/2018) makes proposals and recommendations to the National Assembly and the Council of Ministers for the signing and/or ratification of international instruments in the field of human rights; monitors and promotes the effective implementation of signed and ratified international instruments in the field of human rights;

 9. refer to the Constitutional Court laws that violate individual rights and freedoms seeking review of their compliance with the Constitution, and propose to the bodies specified in Article 150, para 1 of the Constitution to seize the Constitutional Court in case he deems it necessary that an interpretation of the Constitution is required or a ruling on the compliance of international treaties concluded by Bulgaria with the Constitution prior to their ratification as well as on the compliance of laws with international law and international treaties to which Bulgaria is a party;